 The Client then prepares an RS message with IPv6 source address set to its MNP-LLA, with IPv6 destination set to (link-local) All-Routers multicast and with an OMNI option with underlying interface attributes.
-If the Client believes that it is on the open Internet, it SHOULD include an L2ADDR in the Interface Attributes sub-option corresponding to the underlying interface; otherwise, it MAY set L2ADDR to 0.
+If the Client believes that it is on the open Internet, it SHOULD include an L2ADDR in the Interface Attributes sub-option corresponding to the underlying interface (if the Client believes it is behind one or several NATs, it MAY instead set L2ADDR to 0).
 If the underlying address is IPv4, the Client includes the Port Number and IPv4 address written in obfuscated form [RFC4380] as discussed in Section 3.3.
 If the underlying interface address is IPv6, the Client instead includes the Port Number and IPv6 address in obfuscated form.
 The Client finally includes an authentication signature per [I-D.templin-6man-omni] to provide message authentication, selects an Identification value and window synchronization parameters, and submits the RS for OAL encapsulation.
 The Client then encapsulates the OAL fragment in UDP/IP headers to form a carrier packet, sets the UDP/IP source to its INET address and UDP port, sets the UDP/IP destination to the FHS Proxy/Server's INET address and the AERO service port number (8060), then sends the carrier packet to the Proxy/Server.